Amazon Simple Notification Service-backed custom resources - AWS CloudFormation

 Step 2: Stack updates

 You can update custom resources that require a replacement of the underlying physical resource.
-When you update a custom resource in an AWS CloudFormation template, AWS CloudFormation sends an update request to that custom resource.
+When you update a custom resource in a CloudFormation template, CloudFormation sends an update request to that custom resource.
 If a custom resource requires a replacement, the new custom resource must send a response with the new physical ID.
-When AWS CloudFormation receives the response, it compares the PhysicalResourceId between the old and new custom resources.
-If they're different, AWS CloudFormation recognizes the update as a replacement and sends a delete request to the old resource, as shown in Step 3: Stack deletion.
+When CloudFormation receives the response, it compares the PhysicalResourceId between the old and new custom resources.
+If they're different, CloudFormation recognizes the update as a replacement and sends a delete request to the old resource, as shown in Step 3: Stack deletion.

 Note